Solution for inhalation

 Be careful driving or operating machinery until you know how TOBRAMYCIN WOCKHARDT affects you.
 TOBRAMYCIN WOCKHARDT may cause dizziness, ringing in the ears, or light-headedness in some people.
 If you drink alcohol, dizziness or light-headedness may be worse.

 If you feel dizzy or light-headed after using TOBRAMYCIN WOCKHARDT do not drive.
-Make sure you know how you react to TOBRAMYCIN WOCKHARDT before you drive a car, operate machinery, use tools, or do anything else that could be dangerous if you are dizzy or light-headed.
+Make sure you know how you react to TOBRAMYCIN WOCKHARDT before you drive a car, operate machinery, use tools, or do anything else that could be dangerous if you are

 If you are taking tobramycin or another aminoglycoside antibiotic by injection, it may sometimes cause hearing loss, dizziness, and kidney damage, and may harm an unborn child.